-Community Council Area Site number and location Number of submissions received Main issues raised Response support its inclusion in the Local Development Plan.
+Community Council Site number Number of submissions received Main issues raised Response Area and received location without sufficient evidence to support its inclusion in the Local Development Plan.
 Tenby 001 - Francis Yard, Tenby 1 Following discussions with Pembrokeshire Housing Association the landowner has expressed disappointment with the expected return for developing the land for housing (including affordable housing) and wishes to continue offering the site in its current use for parking and lock-up garages.
 Noted.
 The site is within the centre of Tenby and suitable, in principle, for redevelopment.
 It would not be allocated without support from the landowner and commitment to it being developed within the Plan period.
 No further assessment of this site will be made.
 Tenby 079 - Land East of Old Narberth Road, Tenby 1 The sustainability credentials of the site have been underestimated by the National Park Authority.
 The site can be accessed directly via Old Narberth Road (contrary to the Authority's assessment that it can only be accessed via Slippery Back).
-Slippery Back provides direct access to a wide range of services and Old Narberth Road is referred to on the map base used by the Authority as Slippery Back and it is the length of road from the A478 to the site referred to in the assessment.
-The Highway Authority was consulted on the original
+Old Narberth Road is referred to on the map base used by the Authority as Slippery Back and it is the length of road from the A478 to the site referred to in the assessment.
+The Highway Authority was